ryanoasis/vim-devicons/readme.md

 Adds filetype glyphs (icons) to other vim plugins such as nerdtree and vim-airline.

-## Contributing

-Contributions and pull requests are welcome.

-No real formal process has been setup - just stick to general good conventions for now.

 ## Usage

 After installing the patched font and setting the vim font just open nerdtree